New Starters 2023

 Q. Can my child come to breakfast / afterschool club?

-A. Once your child starts coming to school full time they can start Breakfast and/or Afterschool club.
+A. Yes.
 The clubs are popular so it's important to book and pay for your places in advance to avoid disappointment.
-Booking forms and agreements were sent out in July by email, but if you would like another copy, please email firstname.lastname@example.org.
+You will receive a booking form and parent/carer agreements along with other forms at the parent information evening, but if you would like a copy in advance, please email email@example.com.

 Q. How do I order school lunch for my child?